- The Madden-Julian

 Carolina A&T where he is majoring in Physics.
 His research

 interests are aerosol chemistry and physics.
 Marquin enjoys

-Emily Wein is joining us this summer from Novato, California.
-She is
+Emily joined us this summer from Novato, California and is heading to the

-University of California - Santa Barbara where she is studying
+University of California - Santa Barbara in the fall where she is studying

 chemistry and wildfires.
 Emily enjoys hiking, biking, running, and